 Music Curriculum Statement

 At Plymouth Grove the intention is for children to gain a firm understanding of what music is through listening, singing, playing, evaluating, analysing, and composing across a wide variety of historical periods, styles, traditions, and musical genres.

 Each year group learns a different instrument throughout KS2.
 This allows them to transfer key musical skills such as rhythm, pitch and reading notation whilst gaining new skills and techniques such as strumming and plucking.

 In EYFS and year 1 they become familiar and confident with a range of classroom percussion instruments.
 In year 2 the pupils begin to focus on tuned percussion and ensemble playing.
-In year 3 they learn the recorder and begin to understand the basics of reading notation.
-In year 4 pupils learn the violin, developing their musical skills.
-In year 5 pupils learn the Ukulele, Keyboard and play as a mixed ensemble.
+In year 3 they learn the Ukulele, understanding how to read tablature and chord grids.
+In year 4 pupils learn the Keyboard, developing their reading notation skills.
+In year 5 pupils learn the Violin further developing their skills.
 In year 6 pupils play as an African drumming ensemble.

 The music curriculum ensures students sing, listen, play, perform and evaluate.
 This is embedded in the classroom activities as well as the weekly singing assemblies, various concerts and performances and through the learning of instruments.

 Music skills are linked throughout the curriculum and each new instrument the children learn consolidates existing learning.

 Knowledge organisers allow the children to see what their end point is and the objectives they need to achieve.
 The children are aware of the knowledge organisers from the beginning of the year and can see gaps in learning.

 At Plymouth Grove speaking English as an additional language is a barrier for a significant proportion of pupils.
 The music curriculum consists of a creative approach to learning using modelling, visual aids and notation.
 This allows pupils with language barriers to access the music lessons easily and many of the songs and music use repetitive themes.